crabmusket/haskell-simple-concurrency/src/tutorial.md

 # 1. Base only

-The chapters in this section will introduce you to what might be described as GHC's concurrency primitives, on the same level as Go's built-in language features.
+The sections in this chapter will introduce you to what might be described as GHC's concurrency primitives, on the same level as Go's built-in language features.
 This section explores what you can get if you just install GHC, for example from the Ubuntu package repositories.

 ## Contents